Harold Goodwin (professor): Early life and education

-Goodwin was born and bred in Coventry and has lived in Faversham since 1977 where he has been chair of the Faversham Society since 2015.
-He studied Social Sciences at The University of York, followed by a PhD in Political Science and Government at The University of Manchester.
-Initially, he worked in Adult Education for the Workers' Educational Association in Kent, and then for the Inner London Education Authority in Camden.
+Goodwin was born in Coventry.
+He took a degree in social sciences at the University of York in the early 1970s, followed by a doctorate in political science at the University of Manchester.
+Before moving into tourism research he worked in adult education, first for the Workers' Educational Association in Kent and then for the Inner London Education Authority in Camden.